Skip to content

 Command What it does

-st standup Summarize recent activity (--summary for AI version)
+st standup Summarize recent activity (--ai for AI version, --ai --style slack for Slack-ready bullets)

-st pr / st pr list Open current PR in browser · list open PRs
+st pr / st pr body / st pr list / st pr list --ready Open current PR in browser · view/edit PR body · list open PRs · show stack PR readiness

 st issue list List open issues

-st changelog Generate changelog between refs (auto-resolves last tag)
+st changelog Generate changelog between refs or fuzzy-find commits with find / --find

 st open Open the repository in the browser